NovoLog Explained: How It Works and Who It's For

 NovoLog at a glance:

 Most people land on a NovoLog page because they're weighing it against another option, trying to manage side effects, or trying to figure out if it's worth the money.
 We try to answer all three honestly here.
-The headline: Lowering of blood glucose; A1c reduction proportional to baseline.
+The headline: Postprandial glucose control with rapid onset matching meal absorption.

 What is NovoLog?

-The drug class insulin / insulin analog works by targeting specific receptor pathways.
+The drug class rapid-acting prandial insulin analog works by targeting specific receptor pathways.
 Below we get into specifics.

 How NovoLog Works in the Body

 The pharmacokinetics matter for daily use.
-NovoLog has a half-life of varies — minutes for rapid-acting analogs, hours for basal analogs, which determines how often it is dosed.
-The standard route of administration is subcutaneous injection (insulin pump or pen); IV in hospital settings, and the typical schedule is varies — basal once or twice daily; bolus before meals.
+NovoLog has a half-life of ~1.5 hours (onset 10–20 minutes; duration 3–5 hours), which determines how often it is dosed.
+The standard route of administration is subcutaneous injection (FlexPen, vial, or pump); IV in hospital, and the typical schedule is before meals (within 5–10 minutes of eating).

 For more detail on the underlying biology, see our breakdown of how NovoLog works.